 (Note that this will change in October 2019 when California replaces the cash bail system with a procedure for preventative detention hearings that focus just on the merits of the case.)

 If you post cash bail, it must be for the full bail amount.
-Once you post cash bail, the inmate is released pending his/her arraignment.
+Once you post cash bail, the jail inmate is released pending his/her arraignment.
 If the inmate attends his court appearances, the bail will be returned following the conclusion of the criminal case (minus a small administrative fee).
 If the inmate does not attend those appearances, he/she forfeits your money to the court.

 Similar to cash bail, if you opt to use a cashier’s check, you must post the entire bail amount.
 The L.A.
 IRC only accepts California bank-drawn cashier’s checks.
 Checks should be payable to the Los Angeles Sheriff’s Department.
 They must also include the inmate’s full name and booking number.